collectionspace/collectionspace-refcache/doc/REFCACHE.md

 # example for vocabs
 cache.get('vocabularies', 'languages', 'English') # $refname or error / nil if not found cache.exists?('vocabularies', 'languages', 'English') # check for key

+# search can be overriden on a per get basis
+cache.get('vocabularies', 'languages', 'English', search: false)
 ```

 The cache can be pre-populated: